acavailhez/groovy-html-renderer/README.md

   </div>
 </div>
 ```

+## Why?

+Server-side rendering of complex html is not everyone's cup of tea, but if you fancy it, `groovy-html-renderer` provides a reliable way to do it

+In java, your choice is usually limited to jsp or similar templating engine, working on html and adding clumsy `if` and `for` statements in custom tags (`<c:if>`).
+In `groovy-html-renderer` you are rendering the html in the code itself, so you can leverage the power of the tools you already have, as well as type-check your objects.

 Once you are in code, all sorts of interesting features become possible, such as the `attempt` function, which will act like a try-catch: